zimmermann-kogadeeva-group/OmicsPredocCourse/README.md

 conda config --set channel_priority strict git lfs install
 ```
-Go to scratch and make your own folder with the following commands:
+Go to scratch and make your own folder (if you don't have one already).
+The following commands make a new directory (`mkdir`),
+make a symbolic link to this directory called "scratch" in the home directory (`ln -s`) and change to the scratch directory (`cd`):
 ```
 mkdir -p /scratch/$USER/
 ln -s /scratch/$USER/ $HOME/scratch